jennalandy/causalLFO/README.md

 ## Algorithms

+Novel algorithm from “Causal Inference for Latent Outcomes Learned with Factor Models”:

+-   **Impute and Stabilize** algorithm to estimate ATE on latent factor-modeled outcomes.
+Imputes counterfactual outcomes under Poisson distributional assumptions, fits NMF on untreated data (mix of observed and imputed), a Poisson non-negative linear model on treated data, then estimates ATE as the mean difference in estimated latent outcomes between treated and untreated.

+Ablations of Impute and Stabilize:

+-   **Impute** algorithm to estimate ATE on latent factor-modeled outcomes.
+Imputes counterfactual outcomes under Poisson distributional assumptions, fits NMF on observed data, a Poisson non-negative linear model on imputed data, then estimates ATE as the mean difference in estimated latent outcomes between treated and untreated. *Intended as an ablation of impute_and_stabilize and not recommended by the authors.*
+-   **Stabilize** algorithm to estimate ATE on latent factor-modeled outcomes.
+Fits NMF on untreated samples, a Poisson non-negative linear model on treated samples, then estimates ATE using estimated latent outcomes. *Intended as an ablation of impute_and_stabilize and not recommended by the authors.*

+Baseline Algorithms:

 -   **All Data** algorithm to estimate ATE on latent factor-modeled outcomes.
 Fits NMF on all data, then estimates ATE from estimated latent outcomes. *Subject to measurement interference and not recommended by the authors.*
 -   **Random Split** algorithm to estimate ATE on latent factor-modeled outcomes.
 Fits NMF on a subset of data, a Poisson non-negative linear model on the rest with fixed factors, then estimates ATE from estimated latent outcomes in the second subset. *Subject to measurement interference and not recommended by the authors.*
--   **Impute** algorithm to estimate ATE on latent factor-modeled outcomes.
-Imputes counterfactual outcomes under Poisson distributional assumptions, fits NMF on observed data, a Poisson non-negative linear model on imputed data, then estimates ATE as the mean difference in estimated latent outcomes between treated and untreated. *Intended as an ablation of impute_and_stabilize and not recommended by the authors.*
--   **Stabilize** algorithm to estimate ATE on latent factor-modeled outcomes.
-Fits NMF on untreated samples, a Poisson non-negative linear model on treated samples, then estimates ATE using estimated latent outcomes. *Intended as an ablation of impute_and_stabilize and not recommended by the authors.*
--   **Impute and Stabilize** algorithm to estimate ATE on latent factor-modeled outcomes.
-Imputes counterfactual outcomes under Poisson distributional assumptions, fits NMF on untreated data (mix of observed and imputed), a Poisson non-negative linear model on treated data, then estimates ATE as the mean difference in estimated latent outcomes between treated and untreated.